wall-e-warriors/ewall-secrets/README.md

 **UI for GPG**

-Alternatively, you can also use ["GPG suite UI"](https://gpgtools.org/)
+Alternatively, you can also use [GPG suite UI](https://gpgtools.org/)

 ## Installation Steps